‘Destiny’: Xur’s Exotic Goods For Jan. 13, Bad Juju Weekend At The Reef

 Empyrean Bellicose

 Aside from being a cool-looking Titan helmet in Destiny, Empyrean Bellicose has a deceptively beneficial suite of perks, even if it may not be a top-tier piece.
 The main perk, “Antigrav Thrusters,” allows Titans to hover in the air while aiming.
-The other half of that perk gives a melee recharge whean picking up Orbs of Light, which synergizes well with the different Titan subclass melee abilities.
+The other half of that perk gives a melee recharge when picking up Orbs of Light, which synergizes well with the different Titan subclass melee abilities.

 The random perk rolls give “Ashes to Assets” and “Second Thoughts” in the third column for more Super Energy from grenade kills and Special Weapon kills against minions.
 “Better Already” is the final column perk to start shield recovery immediately on when an Orb of Light is picked up.